Kinvey/kinvey-cli/README.md

 * `flex list`

-   Lists all Flex services for a domain (app or organization), excluding external Flex services.
-Specify domain using `--domain` and then an app or organization ID using `--id`.
-If you skip the domain and ID options, the command lists the services within the domain you've configured as part of running `flex init`.
+   Lists all Flex services for a certain organization, excluding external Flex services.
+Specify an organization using `--org <organization>`.
+If you skip specifying the `--org` option, the command lists the services within the organization you've configured as part of running `flex init`.
+If the project is not configured, then the command uses the active organization.
 In addition to the global options, this command supports the following options:

-   * `--domain <app|org>`
+    * `--org <organization>`

-        Specifies the domain type as either `app` for application or `org` for organization.

-   * `--id <app or organization ID>`

-        App or organization ID for use with `--domain <app|org>`.
+        Specifies a Kinvey organization by ID or name.

 * `flex logs`